open-feature/open-feature-operator/docs/feature_flag.md

 ## flagSpec

-The `flagSpec` is an object representing the flag configurations themselves.
+The `flagSpec` is an object representing the flag definitions themselves.
 The documentation for this object can be found [here](https://github.com/open-feature/flagd/blob/main/docs/configuration/flag_configuration.md).